 Evidence "increasingly against" phone cancer risk

-London: Despite a recent move to classify mobile phones as possibly carcinogenic, the scientific evidence increasingly points away from a link between their use and brain tumors, according to a new study on Saturday.
+London: Despite a recent move to classify mobile phones as possibly carcinogenic, the scientific evidence increasingly points away from a link between their use and brain tumours, according to a new study.

 A major review of previously published research by a committee of experts from Britain, the United States and Sweden concluded there was no convincing evidence of any cancer connection.

-It also found a lack of established biological mechanisms by which radio signals from mobile phones might trigger tumors.
+It also found a lack of established biological mechanisms by which radio signals from mobile phones might trigger tumours.

-Anthony Swerdlow of Britain`s Institute of Cancer Research, who led the new review, said the two positions were not necessarily contradictory, since the IARC needed to put mobile phones into a pre-defined risk category.
+Anthony Swerdlow of Britain`s Institute of Cancer Research, who led the new review, told a news agency the two positions were not necessarily contradictory, since the IARC needed to put mobile phones into a pre-defined risk category.